What is a mortgagee?

 - Personal liability if someone is injured on your property

-Let’s hope none of this happens, but if it does, your insurance company will swoop in to assess the damage, determine the payouts and settle up with you and your lender.
+Let’s hope none of this happens, but if it does, your insurance company will assess the damage, determine the payouts and settle up with you and your lender.

-Your lender comes first in the deal.
-They would be compensated for up to your remaining loan balance—enough to afford the repairs that would restore the property to its pre-damaged condition.
-You’d come next, receiving a payout up to the amount of equity you have in the home and your mortgage debt would be wiped clean.
+If the damage is irreparable, your lender will be first in line for the insurance payout.
+The insurance company would compensate your lender up to your remaining loan balance.
+Then, you’d receive a payout up to the amount of equity you have in the home and your mortgage debt would be wiped clean.

 Let’s pretend you buy a home for $500,000 with a $100,000 down payment, which makes your mortgage $400,000.
 You buy a $500,000 homeowners insurance policy to cover the total value of the home with a mortgagee clause in place.